Approximate information maximization for bandit games: Numerical experiments

 \subsubsection{Thompson sampling}

-At each step, Thompson sampling~\citep{thompson1933likelihood,kaufmann2012thompson,kaufmannThompsonSamplingAsymptotically2012a} selects an arm at random, based on the posterior probability maximizing the expected reward.
-In practice, it draws $K$ random values according to each arm mean's posterior distribution and selects the arm with the highest sampled value:
+At each step, Thompson sampling~\citep{thompson1933likelihood,kaufmann2012thompson,kaufmannThompsonSamplingAsymptotically2012a} selects an arm at random, based on the posterior probability that is maximizes the expected reward.
+In practice, it draws $K$ random values according to each arm's mean posterior distribution and selects the arm with the highest sampled value as:

-where $Z_i(t)$ is drawn according to the posterior distribution of the arm mean.
-Here we used an uniform prior on $[0,1]$ for Bernoulli rewards and a uniform prior on $\mathbb{Z}$ for Gaussian rewards to provide a direct comparison with \algoname[.]
+where $Z_i(t)$ is drawn according to the posterior distribution of the $i$th arm's mean.
+Here, we used a uniform prior on $[0,1]$ for Bernoulli rewards and a uniform prior on $\mathbb{R}$ for Gaussian rewards to provide a direct comparison with \algoname[.]

+Finally, for Thompson sampling plus~\citep{jinFiniteTimeRegretThompson2022}, denoted TS+, each sampled value for the comparison is drawn according to $ Z_i \left(\meana{i}(t), \ndrawt{i}\right)$ with a probability $1/K$ or taken equal to $\meana{i}(t)$, otherwise.